irongiant33/gr-halow/docs.md

 - [ ] Range testing at this channel, propagation analysis model.
 While you are range testing, see if you can force the lowest number of spatial streams and the lowest MCS.
 - [ ] try adding attenuators or take HaLow-U at extended range to force lower MCS?
 - [ ] build energy detector and correlator that could identify active HaLow channels?
+- [x] fix compile error in the wifi frame equalizer, print out the different fields of the SIG field rather than its bit representation so you can visually compare the repetitions.
+Fix your synchronization until these values make sense.
+    - forgot to increase the size of `d_interleaved` in `frame_equalizer.h` to match the increased size of the array for decoding the HaLow SIG field - it requires 6 OFDM frames rather than just 1.
 - [x] the 1MHz interleaver is different, as shown in [1mhz interleaver](media/1mhz_interleaver.png).
 How do you implement the new one?
     - changes are in the gr-ieee802-11 lib/frame_equalizer_impl.cc file.
 Essentially, I just had to create a matrix with 3 rows, 8 columns where the index incremented from 1 to 23 (i.e. covering all 24 data subcarriers) starting in the first row, first column, going down the column, and starting over in the 0th row next column.
     - BPSCS is the number of coded bits per single carrier for each spatial stream.
 For BPSK, this is 1 but you can find all these values in Table 23-41 for 1 MHz.